Germany: Far-right offenses rise in 2019 | DW | 14.08.2019

 While the overall number of right-wing extremist crimes dropped by 0.3% in 2018, the number of violent crimes committed by known right-wing extremists rose by 3.2% (from 1,054 to 1,088), according to the report.

 That marks a new upturn after the number of crimes dipped in the wake of a high point during the "refugee crisis" of 2015 and 2016.
-There were also a total of 6 attempted homicides categorized as right-wing extremist crimes in 2018, the report found, up from 4 the year before.
+There were also a total of six attempted homicides categorized as right-wing extremist crimes in 2018, the report found, up from four the year before.

 Read more: Anti-refugee attacks rise four-fold in Germany